 Note: Consult your dietician for the right dosage of curcumin as per your requirements.

-Here’s a simple diet plan that you can follow to manage Hashimoto’s condition.
+Here’s a simple diet plan that you can follow to meet your nutrition needs and manage Hashimoto’s condition.

 Diet Plan For Hashimoto’s Disease